Reactions may either have partial kinetic information given by

 <!ELEMENT reaction ((comment)*,((kinetics)|(kinetic-expression))?,(expression|%complement;)*) >

-Graphically, reactions are drawn as boxed node.
-The fill-color of the
+Reactions are drawn as boxed nodes.
+The different types of reactions

 <!ATTLIST reaction %node;